Submissions

 Crowd dynamics and crowd management

-- Analysis of crowd evacuation in emergencies and solutions aimed at managing crowds
+The analysis of crowd evacuation in emergencies and solutions aimed at managing crowds

 Outdoor fire evacuation